Sylvain-Barde/mArch/README.md

 ### Initialisation

-An empty multivariate GARRCH estimation object is initialised using the empirical data set:
+An empty multivariate GARCH estimation object is initialised using an empirical data set, contained in a `pandas` dataframe:

 ```python
 mArchEst = mArch(myDataFrame)